-The District will select the method of sale, which best fits the type of bonds being sold, market conditions, and the desire to structure bond maturities to enhance the overall performance of the entire debt portfolio.
-Three general methods exist for the sale of municipal bonds:
+The District will select the method of sale that best fits the type of bonds being sold, market conditions, and the desire to structure bond maturities to improve the performance of the debt portfolio.
+Three primary methods exist for the sale of municipal debt:

-- I. Competitive sale.
+- Competitive sale.
 Bonds will be marketed to a wide audience of investment banking (underwriting) firms.
 The underwriter is selected based on its best bid for its securities.
 The District will award the sale of the competitively sold bonds on a true interest cost (TIC) basis.
-Pursuant to this policy, the General Manager is hereby authorized to sign the bid form on behalf of the District fixing the interest rates on bonds sold on a competitive basis. - II.
-Negotiated sale.
-The General Manager, Director of Planning and Financial Planning Manager select the underwriter, or team of underwriters, of its securities in advance of the bond sale, subject to Board approval.
+Due to this policy, the General Manager or Treasurer may sign the bid form on behalf of the District to fix the interest rates on bonds sold on a competitive basis. - Negotiated sale.
+The General Manager, Director of Finance & Water Resources and Financial Planning Manager will select the underwriter, or team of underwriters, of its securities before the bond sale, subject to Board approval.
 The District works with the underwriter to bring the issue to market and negotiates all rates and terms of the sale.
-In advance of the sale, the General Manager after approval from the Board of Directors, with advice from the District's Financial Advisor, will determine compensation for and liability of each underwriter employed and the designation rules and priority of orders under which the sale itself will be conducted.
-Pursuant to this policy, the General Manager is hereby authorized to sign the bond purchase agreement on behalf of the District fixing the interest rates on bonds sold on a negotiated basis. - III.
+Before the sale, the General

+Manager, with advice from the District's financial advisor, will determine compensation for and liability of each underwriter employed and the designation rules and priority of orders under which the sale itself will be conducted.
+With this policy, the General Manager or Treasurer may sign the bond purchase agreement on behalf of the District to fix the interest rates on bonds sold on a negotiated basis.

 Private placement.
-The District may elect to issue debt on a private placement bases.
-Such method shall be considered if it is demonstrated to result in cost savings or provide other advantages relative to other methods of debt issuance, or of it is determined that access to the public market is unavailable and timing considerations require that a financing be completed.
+The District may elect to issue debt on a private placement basis.
+A private placement would be considered if it is demonstrated to result in cost savings or provide other advantages relative to other methods of debt issuance, or if it is determined that access to the public market is unavailable and timing considerations require that financing be completed before access to the public market is available.